 - The first time Luigi uses a Luiginoid Generator, Mario and Dreambert tries with anticipation to watch it work.
 After a bit, a single Luiginoid pops out, causing both Mario and Dreambert to Face Fault (before more Luiginoids pop out, of course).

 - During their quest to find Big Massif, the tour guide inside the dream world suggests the brothers to take the "Mushroom Deep Dive" tour.
 Luigi looks giddy and wants to try it out until Mario stares back at him and makes him say no.

-- When they do find Big Massif, his disciples try to show the brothers how strong he is.
+- When the Bros. find Big Massif, his disciples try to show the brothers how strong he is.
 After some rock-breaking, they toss a huge boulder his way that is completely out of his league.
 He tries to destroy it with his head but he gets squashed underneath...then he pops back up behind the brothers.
 The disciples take this as a surprise opening attack from him, which he clearly didn't think about doing.

-- When you encounter Dreamy Li'l Massif, he'll explain the technique of pressing a switch to drop bombs then using the momento of the Luiginoid stack coming back up to launch the bombs where you need them to be.
+- When you encounter Dreamy Li'l Massif, he'll explain the technique of pressing a switch to drop bombs then using the momentum of the Luiginoid stack coming back up to launch the bombs where you need them to be.
 It's possible to also accidentally (or deliberately) hit him using these bombs as well, causing him to do a Death Throw.